Policy Concerning Violations of Academic Integrity

 Students desiring to appeal must appear in person before a meeting of the Academic Performance and Standards Committee of the College of Pharmacy.
 A written petition must be presented containing the specific variance requested, a description of any extenuating circumstances intended to justify granting the variance, and a proposed course of study and/or conditions for consideration should the variance be granted.
 The decision of the Academic Performance and Standards Committee may be further appealed to the Faculty of the College of Pharmacy.
 The decision of the Faculty of the College of Pharmacy is final.

 Fees may apply.
-Please contact Janet McLaughlin in Student Services at 402-559-4207 or email@example.com.
+Please contact Mandi Fishler in College of Pharmacy Student Services at 402-559-4333 or email@example.com.

 Faculty Policy on Repeating Courses and Change of Grade Repeating Courses